MarcoAlejandroLopezGomez/MarcoAlejandroLopezGomez/README.md

 > A **Flutter application** designed for **FIRST Robotics Competition (FRC)** scouting.
 > **Key Features**:
 > - QR code-based data collection
-> - Data analysis and ranking
+> - Data analysis and ranking (limited by web resources)
 > - Visual tier lists for strategy optimization
 > - **ONLY AVAILABLE ON WEB**
 > - Working on desktop and mobile versions